Don’t let head pain slow you down.

 Head pain can sometimes be mild, but it can also affect your entire day and prevent you from accomplishing daily tasks.
+The symptoms of head pain can come and go, recur several times, or be chronic and constant.
+Head pain can be accompanied by:

 What are the causes of headaches?